StockNews.com Initiates Coverage on Aspira Women’s Health (NASDAQ:AWH)

-Analysts at StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research report issued on Monday.
-The brokerage set a “sell” rating on the stock.
+Equities researchers at StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research note issued on Saturday.
+The firm set a “sell” rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Rating) last released its quarterly earnings results on Thursday, May 11th.
-The company reported ($10.94) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.75) by ($10.19).
-Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-The firm had revenue of $2.32 million for the quarter, compared to analyst estimates of $2.30 million.
-On average, sell-side analysts anticipate that Aspira Women’s Health will post -2.04 earnings per share for the current fiscal year.
+Aspira Women’s Health (NASDAQ:AWH – Free Report) last released its quarterly earnings results on Thursday, May 11th.
+The company reported ($10.94) earnings per share for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
+The firm had revenue of $2.32 million for the quarter, compared to the consensus estimate of $2.30 million.
+Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
+On average, equities analysts predict that Aspira Women’s Health will post -2.04 earnings per share for the current year.

 About Aspira Women’s Health